 The classroom music programme includes the Kodaly method for junior students, and all children learn recorder from Year 3.
 Qualified and experienced teachers and professional musicians provide private lessons in piano, violin and flute.

 Each year, students across all year levels participate in a whole-school drama production.
-The theme of the production rotates through four classical sources: The Magic Flute by Mozart, The Ramayana (a classical Indian tale in dance form), Shakespeare’s plays, and Greek myths.
+The theme of the production rotates through four classical sources: The Magic Flute by Mozart, The Ramayana (a classical Indian tale in dance form), Shakespeare’s plays, and Homer’s Odyssey.
 The children delight in these timeless tales and the preparation and performance is a major highlight of the year, forming the main component of our Founder’s Day celebration.

 Dance at Erasmus Primary School provides a creative and expressive environment which greatly benefits the children.
 Dance develops physical awareness, posture and coordination, as well as social and artistic skills.
 It enhances awareness of oneself and of others, promotes a sense of play and a sense of effort, and it develops creativity.